A twist on ring morphisms and crepant contractions: Twist and cotwist around ring morphisms

 Given \ref{twist cd}, there is commutative diagram

 where $u$ is defined so that the diagram commutes.
 Hence, since the first row is exact, so is the bottom.
-Since $\epsilon$ is the counit, it follows that $\cT$ is the twist around $F$. \end{proof}
+Thus, because $\epsilon$ is the counit, it follows from \ref{twist def} that $\cT$ is the twist around $F$.

+Alternatively, if taking the definition of the twist around $F$ as in \ref{funct cones}, then the twist around $F$ is $T = - \Dtensor_A t$ for a specific complex $t$ of $A$-bimodules.
+Since $\epsilon$ is the counit of the appropriate tensor-hom adjunction, and the vertical morphisms in the diagram \eqref{diagram twist} are functorial, then there is an isomorphism $t \cong \Rderived{\Hom}_A(\cone(p)[-1], A)$ of complexes of bimodules.
+Moreover, notice that $B \in \Kb(\proj A)$, and so